INTO-CPS-Association/DTaaS/docs/admin/guides/common_workspace_readonly.md

 ```

 This ensures that the common area is read-only for user2,
-while the user's own files are still writable.
+while the user's own (private) assets are still writable.